-- 1. Why do you think the women were afraid?

-- 2. When we hear of bad news, what do we feel?

-- 3. When we hear of good news, what do we feel?

-- 4. When we are sad, what makes us happy?

-- 5. When we are happy, what do we do?
+- 1. What do you think the friends felt when they saw that Jesus was no longer in the burial place? - 2.
+When we hear of bad news, what do we feel? - 3.
+When we hear of good news, what do we feel? - 4.
+When we are sad, what makes us happy? - 5.
+When we are happy, what do we do?

-At first, the disciples felt fear and sorrow because they saw that Jesus was no longer in the tomb, but later on, when they learned that Jesus had resurrected, they felt great joy and were hopeful.
+At first the friends felt fear and sorrow or sadness because they saw that Jesus was no longer in the burial place, but later on, when they learned that Jesus had resurrected, they felt great joy and were hopeful.
 They felt that Jesus was with them.
 They knew that Jesus was with them because they saw and felt the presence of Jesus in each other's company.
 They felt great love for each other and were comforted with each other's presence.
 They also prayed for each other.
 Because they were so happy, they had to share the good news with others.